-So you got the thin envelope, aka one of the biggest bummers of your life.
+So you got the thin envelope.
+I know...huge bummer.
 Fortunately, in some circumstances, your case isn’t always closed upon that first rejection letter.
 Some colleges give prospective students the opportunity to appeal their admission decision by writing an appeal letter—a formal request to the college asking them to reconsider your application.
-But don’t get your hopes up too high—some colleges don’t accept appeals, and those that do usually stand by their original decision.

 This might feel like the most important letter you’ll ever write in your life, but the art of writing a great college decision appeal has less to do with your skills as a writer and more to do with why you’re appealing it in the first place.
-Here are a few very valid reasons.
+Below are a few very valid reasons you might appeal.

 If a part of your application was missing